stanleya1293/StanleyCraft/README.md

-# Learning_OpenGL
+# StanleyCraft

-Showing my journey of reading documentation and getting used to OpenGL and computer graphics.
+This project follows my journey of learning OpenGL, GPU rendering, and C++ OOP principes to eventually create a full blown minecraft clone!